-Everyone can expect to work and study in a safe environment, free from bullying, harassment and other forms of inappropriate or intimidating behaviour.
+Our students should be able to study in a safe environment, free from harassment and/or sexual misconduct, and we will not tolerate this or any other forms of inappropriate or intimidating behaviour on our campuses.

 We have given some examples below to help you to recognise these kinds of behaviours and understand why they are harmful.

-If you are concerned about the wellbeing of anyone at Fairfield School of Business, please refer to our Safeguarding-Policy.pdf
+If you are concerned about the wellbeing of any students at Fairfield School of Business, including any concerns or incidents relating to harassment or sexual misconduct, then please refer to our Safeguarding-Policy.pdf

 Where to find help outside of FSB: